-I next turn to the main analysis that incorporates all the variables of interest.
-Table 3 displays the results of the Probit estimation.
-As in table 2, the first column shows the simple negative correlation that exists between FERTILITY10 and BOTH and the second column adds year fixed effects.
+Table I next turn to the main analysis that incorporates all the variables of interest.
+3 displays the results of the Probit estimation.
+As in Table 2, the first column shows the simple negative correlation that exists between FERTILITY10 and BOTH and the second column adds year fixed effects.
 The third column includes per-capita wealth.
 This variable, however, is no longer statistically significant at conventional levels.
 The fourth columns adds a dummy variable for whether the state belonged to a territory at that time, and the fifth column controls for state differences in legal system.
 Belonging to a territory or possessing a community property system are negatively correlated with changing the property rights regime.
 A community property system, ceteris paribus, reduces the probability of a reform by 64%; belonging to a territory decreases the probability of reform by 48%.
+The effect of an equity court is now negative but still statistically insignificant.
 Throughout, the effect of FERTILITY10 is always negative and significant, as predicted by the theory.
-In the last specification, a decrease in FERTILITY10 by 0.12 children per women (this is a onestandard-deviation decrease in the variable where the variation is net of year fixed effects) is associated with a increase in the probability of women's property rights of around 12 %.
-This is larger than in the specification without controls for differences in legal systems, indicating that on average states with community systems had lower FERTILITY10 levels.
+In the last specification, a decrease in FERTILITY10 by 0.12 children per women (this is a one-standard-deviation decrease in the variable where the variation is net of year fixed effects) is associated with a increase in the probability of women's property rights of around 12 %.
+This is larger than in the specification without controls for differences in legal systems, indicating that on average states with community and equity systems had lower FERTILITY10 levels.